 After 30,000 unique users, “Elevated” level security will be auto-triggered.

 This option takes device fingerprinting a step further and adds advanced fraud scoring.
 It will look for more spam triggers and have elevated scoring to determine if the user is spam.

-This option takes device fingerprinting to the maximum.
+This is the strictest security settings takes device fingerprinting to the maximum.
 If you top-level security is a must, then this option is for you.
 It has the most rigorous fraud scoring, and looks for the most indicators to determine if a user is spam.